arduino-libraries/Arduino_PowerManagement/README.md

 -  **Sleep**
 This mode offers a significant reduction in power consumption while maintaining a state of minimal activity.
 It's ideal for applications requiring periodic wake-ups or brief intervals of inactivity.
 This sleep mode resumes the operation from the last operation.
+You can manually enable this sleep mode on the Portenta C33, on the H7 and Nicla Vision however, this is automatically handled by mbed.

 - **Deep Sleep**
 For scenarios demanding drastic power conservation, the Deep Sleep Mode drastically reduces the board's power usage.
 It's suitable for long-duration, battery-dependent applications where occasional wake-ups are sufficient.
 This mode restarts the board on wakeup, effectively running the `setup()` function again.